 Ten years ago back in a friend’s kitchen on the edge of Sevilla’s city center, I watched in earnest as a mutual friend of ours taught us all how to make one of Spain’s most traditional dishes: la tortilla española (tortilla de patatas).
 I had been enjoying my host mom’s recipe and a handful of pinchos at bars that whole semester but it wasn’t until less than a week before I left that I finally learned how to make it (and salmorejo).
 The mysterious “vuelta” (flip) and all!

 Experiences like those I had during my study abroad semester are one of just a number of things I miss about the Spain of yesteryear before technology really took over (and I reminisce about it here).
 Being invited to a Spanish person’s house is still very much an honor and it isn’t something Spaniards extend to just anyone.
 Nevertheless, I cherish all of the times I’ve been invited over to someone’s house for lunch or dinner or a big family celebration like Easter or Reyes.
-One of the best ways to get an inside look at the culture is to tag along with a local and see how their family lives their lives and celebrates.
+One of the best ways to get an inside look at the culture is to tag along with a local and see how their family lives their lives and celebrates holidays or special occasions.

-The Spanish omelette as it’s often referred to in English has become a comfort food for me over the years.
+The Spanish omelet as it’s often referred to in English has become comfort food for me over the years.
 In general, it’s very easy to make and it’s the type of dish that will keep you full for a long, long time.
 It’s a perfect meal for lunch when you know dinner is going to be 6-7 hours later!
 (That used to be an extremely long wait for me back in the day)

 But, you can have it for breakfast, lunch or dinner – or even a snack with a beer!
 In the last year, I’ve been eating it for dinner about once a week and my husband has been ever so content with that change in our meals.
-Over the years, I’ve usually had it for breakfast or lunch and it is something I have made when I have a day when I’m really missing Spain.
+Over the years, I’ve usually had it for breakfast or lunch and it is something I have made when I have a day when I was really missing Spain.

 (There were a lot of those)